CART, Remote CART and Broadcast Captioning Terms and Conditions of Service

 9.3 Overruns: Archive makes every effort in scheduling our staff to allow for modest overruns of events beyond their scheduled time, typically less than 15 minutes, However there are certain times when, in the event of an overrun, the captioner must disconnect prior to the actual end of the session.
 In the event of an overrun, Archive will make every effort to have the captioner remain on the session until it's conclusion but reserves the right to disconnect from the session at any time without penalty.

 9.4 Invoices will be sent in accordance with our existing billing terms.

-9.5 Payment is required upon receipt or as otherwise agreed in writing.
+9.5 Invoices are due upon receipt unless otherwise agreed in writing.
 Past due invoices may be subject to additional fees, penalties or costs.

 9.6 Invoices will contain the date; time; reference number; and a detailed breakdown of fees.

 9.7 If your organization requires a Purchase Order, Department Code or similar identifying code included on the invoice for payment purposes, it is your responsibility to provide such prior to service.